 First take a look through our site, check out our Categories and the Jury Teams for each.
 Before entering, you should get a feel and basic understanding of Preparing your Entry and be aware of our Pricing and Deadlines.
-If you are submitting a video with your project, you could get some tips and tricks for video making here.
 Since the sample questions vary between categories, we offer Sample Entry Forms for each category.
 All written entry responses, PDFs and video testimonials must be in English.

 All of the above will help you determine if your project is eligible, what assets to organize and what information to write ahead of time so that your entry-process is a snap.

 Professionals and students from around the world can each enter into any category in the program.
 Please note the DIY category does not carry a Professional or Student distinction.

 Does the work have to be real to be entered into the Professional category?

 Does the work need to have been done in 2013?

 Your project must have been released between April 1, 2013 and March 31, 2014.
 This means launched on the market, published (if a Writing & Commentary entry), or if it’s a Student or Speculative entry, it must have been completed/presented between April 1, 2013 and March 31, 2014.

 Can I enter a project that has already won a different design competition?